 Bundle up and staying motivated

 Consider the temperature carefully before committing to a ski day since windy conditions or frigid temps make it challenging for beginners and children to have fun.
 In good conditions, still over-dress the kids and (unless it’s downright balmy) insist on inserting toe warmers into boots and hand warmers into mittens for everyone.
 These little gems will significantly extend your ski day.
-A couple mini-packs of gummy bears in a ski jacket pocket also go a long way in keeping spirits high.
+A couple of mini-packs of gummy bears in a ski jacket pocket also go a long way in keeping spirits high.
 We dole them out as rewards for especially brave undertakings on the slopes or following especially cold lift rides.
 A little warmth and sugar goes a long way in keeping smiles on rosy faces.

 Not just alpine